dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-04-purple-text-orange-highlights.md

 The ingenious thing about boostagrams and zaps is that they are direct and visible, which is to say, public and interactive.
 They are neither regular transactions nor simple donations---they are something else entirely.
-A value signal, a special form of gratitude and appreciation.
+An unforgable value signal, a special form of gratitude and appreciation.

 Contrast that with a link to Paypal or Patreon: impersonal, slow, indirect, and friction-laden.
 It's the opposite of a super-charged